Blockchain security isn't optional.

 Introduction

-Glad to have you back for the second installment of the Foundry Cheatcodes Series.
-In Part 1 we compared Foundry to Hardhat and laid the foundation for faster, Solidity-native testing; today we zoom in on vm.prank, the trick that lets your tests masquerade as any address to probe access-control edge cases.
+Glad to have you back for the second instalment of the Foundry Series.
+In the first article, Foundry vs Hardhat, we compared Foundry to Hardhat and laid the foundation for faster, Solidity-native testing; today we zoom in on vm.prank, the trick that lets your tests masquerade as any address to probe access-control edge cases.

 What Is vm.prank and Why It Matters